vwt-digital/ckan/README.rst

     | **Note:** Don't forget to compare this folder to the contrib/docker folder of the branch you want to merge with.
     | The environment variables for the extensions in the
       `entrypoint <https://github.com/vwt-digital/ckan/blob/develop/contrib/docker-GCP/ckan-entrypoint.sh>`_ (lines 37-49).
-    | The startup of the Redis server is also added (lines 56-57) but this might not be necessary in future versions.
+    | The startup of the Redis server is also added but this might not be necessary in future versions (lines 56-57).
-    | The search-index rebuild on line 78 is necessary in order for the database to refill after the site being down for too long.
+    | The search-index rebuild is necessary in order for the database to refill after the site being down for too long (line 78).
     | The `docker compose <https://github.com/vwt-digital/ckan/blob/develop/contrib/docker-GCP/docker-compose.yml>`_
       has been adjusted completely to have a GCP SQL proxy to the SQL database instead of a local database.
 Also the env vars for the extensions have been added.